helium/HIP/0025-validators.md

 ### Q: After staking and the block cooldown period would the Validator need to restake the 10k HNT to keep operating?

-A: Unless you deliberately unstake the staked HNT stays locked up.
-Once you unstake, the countdown starts but you can no longer be elected to the the Consensus Group and can no longer earn new rewards for participating.
+A: The stake for a validator is perpetual rather than periodically renewed.
+Unstaking requires submitting an unstake transaction, after which the cooldown period begins.
+After the cooldown period, the initial stake is returned to the owners account.

 ### Q: How quickly will I receive rewards from staking?